lestrrat-go/fluent-client/README.md

 #### Pros

-Lowest allocations/op.

-Proper `Shutdown` method to flush buffers at the end.
+* Proper `Shutdown` method to flush buffers at the end.

-Tried very hard to avoid any race conditions.
+* Tried very hard to avoid any race conditions.

+While `github.com/k0kubun/fluent-logger-go` is fastest, it does not check errors and does not handle some synchronization edge cases.
+This library goes on its way to check these things, and still manages to come almost as fast `github.com/k0kubun/fluent-logger-go`, is twice as fast as the official library.

 #### Cons

-I'm biased (duh).
+* I'm biased (duh).

-Very, very new and untested on the field.

 ### github.com/k0kubun/fluent-logger-go